 - Add the white wine to the sauté pan and bring to a boil.
 Cook for 1 to 2 minutes.

 - Add the chicken stock to the sauté pan.
 Bring to a boil.
 Then reduce the heat and simmer for 3 to 4 minutes.
+The liquid should reduce by about one-third.

 - Add 1 cup of the Parmesan cheese to the sauce and stir to combine.